mathamphetamine/Renaissance_Stock_Ranking/docs/data_extraction_guide.md

-# Bloomberg Data Extraction Guide
+# Manual Data Extraction Guide

-This guide provides detailed, step-by-step instructions for extracting data from the Bloomberg Terminal for the Renaissance Stock Ranking System.
-It is designed to be accessible even if you have limited Bloomberg Terminal experience.
+This guide provides detailed, step-by-step instructions for **manually** extracting data from the Bloomberg Terminal (using the Terminal interface and the Excel Add-in) for the Renaissance Stock Ranking System.

+**When to Use This Guide:**
+*   If you do not have Bloomberg API access set up.
+*   If the automated `renaissance-extract` command is failing due to API issues.
+*   If you prefer a manual, step-by-step data collection process.

+**If you have API access, using the automated `renaissance-extract` command is strongly recommended for speed and accuracy.
+See the [Bloomberg API Guide](bloomberg_api_guide.md) for instructions.**

 ## Table of Contents
 1. [Visual Workflow Overview](#visual-workflow-overview)